 Skip to content

-15.2 Fractional knapsack problem
+15.2 Fractional Knapsack Problem

 Question

-Example data of the fractional knapsack problem
+Example data for the fractional knapsack problem

-1. For item \(i\), its value per unit weight is \(val[i-1] / wgt[i-1]\), referred to as the unit value.
+1. For item \(i\), its value per unit weight is \(val[i-1] / wgt[i-1]\), referred to as unit value.

-2. Suppose we put a part of item \(i\) with weight \(w\) into the knapsack, then the value added to the knapsack is \(w \times val[i-1] / wgt[i-1]\).
+2. Suppose we put a portion of item \(i\) with weight \(w\) into the knapsack, then the value added to the knapsack is \(w \times val[i-1] / wgt[i-1]\).

-Value per unit weight of the item
+Value of items per unit weight

-1. Greedy strategy determination
+1. Greedy Strategy Determination

-Greedy strategy of the fractional knapsack problem
+Greedy strategy for the fractional knapsack problem

-2. Code implementation
+2. Code Implementation

 fractional_knapsack.py